mrmorphic/gochronos/README.md

     action removed from the schedule.

 gochronos.Add() returns a *ScheduledAction value.
 This can be used to cancel it, using Remove(), or change the ScheduledAction properties.
+Changes to the time specification of a ScheduledAction that has already started running will cause the corresponding goroutine to update when it next executes, so changes take effect immediately.

 # Persisting the schedule